Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - Repeat the test with the NPN transistor but with a -2V supply.

-But on returning to this function in a real case I would not have developed the idea as far but would have gone quickly to one of the conventional circuits such as the circuit at top of the page.
-The problem was also that I was trying to make this board using limited capacity free evaluation CAD tool.
-Although I have almost eliminated the need for this test following spice modelling of other variants of this circuit I am not really sure if the model is over pessimistic about the design.
-I could go back and argue for simply spliting the design into two boards.
+But on returning to this function in a real case, I would not have developed the idea as far, but would have gone quickly to one of the conventional circuits, such as the circuit at the top of the page.
+The problem was also that I was trying to make this board using a limited-capacity free evaluation CAD tool.
+Although I have almost eliminated the need for this test following spice modelling of other variants of this circuit, I am not really sure if the model is over pessimistic about the design.
+I could go back and argue for simply splitting the design into two boards.

 - Electronics - Positive and negative Peak detector circuits and models